Chip shortage: Cases of shortages

 The 1986 American-Japanese semiconductor trade pact was designed to help U.S. chip manufacturers compete with Japanese companies.
 This resulted in severe cuts in Japanese production.
 However, it had unintended consequences.
 The pact called for Japanese companies to stop selling chips below cost, or dumping, which led to the companies producing and exporting fewer chips, the root cause of the dumping.
 In 1988, American companies did not reenter the market as expected due to the high cost of production and risk.

 In 1988, there was a shortage due to high demand.
 Workers at seven Hitachi factories had to work through their summer vacations to meet demand.
 In 1994, there was a shortage due to new technologies being developed.
-The newer manufacturing processes required significantly cleaner “clean rooms” and many batches of integrated circuits were discarded due to manufacturing errors.
+The newer manufacturing processes required significantly cleaner "clean rooms" and many batches of integrated circuits were discarded due to manufacturing errors.

 In 2000, Intel suffered a shortage of several products.
 Larger companies were able to receive the products they needed but smaller companies such as Gateway had to wait or find other chips.

 There was a lack of CDMA chips in 2004.
 This was due to the strong push of mobile phone companies to introduce and establish CDMA in both the United States and India.

 After the 2011 earthquake in Japan, there was a severe chip shortage of NAND memory and displays.

 On April 19, 2012, Qualcomm released a statement that they expected a shortage of their Snapdragon chip due to a lack of facilities to manufacture the 28 nm chip.

-2020–present global chip shortage
+2020–2023 global chip shortage

-From early 2020, the effects of and the mitigation of the COVID-19 pandemic caused disruptions in supply chains and logistics This was coupled with a 13% increase in global demand for PCs owing to some countries' shift to a stay-at-home economy, and impacted the availability of key chips necessary for the manufacturing of electronics.
+From early 2020, the effects of and the mitigation of the COVID-19 pandemic caused disruptions in supply chains and logistics.
+This was coupled with a 13% increase in global demand for PCs owing to some countries' shift to a stay-at-home economy, and impacted the availability of key chips necessary for the manufacturing of electronics.
 In 2021, the pandemic's impact on the manufacture of semiconductors in South Korea and Taiwan was cited as a cause for the shortage, with constrained supply impacting industries as broad as console gaming and the automotive industry.